How Seven Lakes Assisted Living Overcame an Outbreak

 Hunkering Down

-Several of the facility’s workers stayed in hotels to avoid exposing their families to the virus.
+Several of the facility’s workers stayed in hotels to avoid exposing their own families to the virus.

 “They were literally either here or at the hotel for a month, and that’s a long time,” Bumin said.
 “They did their laundry here, ate here and then went to the hotel.”

-Bumin also planned to check into a hotel, but she realized there was little point in doing so after her husband and daughter both tested positive.
+Bumin also planned to check into a hotel, but she decided there was little point in doing so after her husband and daughter both tested positive.
 Like Bumin, they did not experience symptoms.

 “I was very, very proud of my staff,” Bumin said.
 “My team is phenomenal.”